 Bow-Front Desk vs Straight-Front Desk — Which Is Right for Your Office?

-Selecting between Bow-Front Desk and Straight-Front Desk usually comes down to how the workstation will be used every day, not which option looks better in a quick product photo.
-At OfficeFurniture2go.com, we recommend comparing footprint, workflow fit, and long-term value before deciding, because bow-front desk and straight-front desk solve different planning problems even when they appear to overlap.
+Selecting between a Bow-Front Desk and a Straight-Front Desk usually comes down to how the workstation will be used every day, not which option looks better in a product photo.
+At OfficeFurniture2go.com, we recommend comparing footprint, workflow fit, and long-term value before deciding—because bow-front desks and straight-front desks solve different planning problems even when they appear to overlap.
+With over 30 years of office furniture experience, our team helps buyers cut through surface-level similarities and identify the specification that will actually serve the room.

 Side-by-Side Comparison